-A blog from Amazon has been buzzing in the IT industry: A monolithic architecture produced superior performance compared to a serverless microservices approach.
+A blog from Amazon has been buzzing in the IT industry: An allegedly monolithic architecture (though many, myself included, dispute it being a monolith) produced superior performance compared to a serverless microservices approach.
 It reduced infrastructure cost by over 90% and increased scaling capabilities.
 In response, polemics abound denouncing microservices.
 So are microservices dead?
 Is it time to go back to the monolith?

 To answer like an architect: It depends.
 This is the same problem we faced with structured programming on our Commodore 64s and COBOL mainframes and with the object-oriented design that followed.
 The problem lies not in microservices itself but in poor decisions about coupling and cohesion.* I believe the backlash is due to embracing microservices worst practices that fail to address those decisions.